quill-lang/quill-v2/spec/ideas.md

 # TODO

-Make the use of past/present tense and active/passive voice consistent within the compiler.
+Make the use of past/present tense and active/passive voice consistent within the compiler's messages.
+Also, we could make the use of "parameter" and "argument" more consistent?